Jumee-LDN/wdi-project-two/README.md

 * EJS for template creation.
 * A CSS framework on the front-end.
 * Deployed on Heroku.

 **Timeframe :** 1 week (October 2018)

 ## Concept
-There were three options to choose: Mock-Instagram or Medium or restaurant review site.
+There were three options to choose from: Mock-Instagram or Medium or restaurant review site.
 I chose the last.
 'hungry korilla' is a Korean restaurant review site.
 The app allows users to Search Korean restaurants filtered by city and also user can post their favourite restaurants.

 ## Goal